 We have a written apprentice/farmer agreement that both parties sign.
 We give feedback as we are working, and can meet to discuss necessary changes as necessary.
 We evaluate the apprenticeship process on a monthly basis regardless of any issues coming up.
 Disciplinary action is dealt with a meeting outside of work hours, if an apprentice needs to leave or is let go, a two week move-out period is allowed.

 The farm is run by a farming couple-Molly and Bill, and has been in Bill’s family for three generations.
 His sons also live on the farm and help out, though they mainly have other work.
 We see our farm as doorway for the outside world to come experience and appreciate farming and nature—we are very public facing in everything that we do.
 From our orchard, to our farm store and restaurant where we are also using local product, to the weddings and tours we host, and cabins we are building, we are always inviting people in.
 We have a lot of land, and our long term goal is to increase the agricultural output of the land so that it also feels like a farm to table homestead—we are hoping to grow more veggies and add poultry this summer and to eventually incorporate that into the restaurant.
 We also must add that organic fruit farming is a very uncommon and difficult project to take on in New England’s soil and climate.
 We are always learning, and always struggling, as the orchard was farmed conventionally for many years.
 We are looking for apprentices that want to join us on this journey, rather than ‘learn from a master’.

 We are not religious, and we are very progressive.
 We do interact with and know many conservative and religious folks with no issue.
 We encourage folks to focus on what they have in common.
-We do consider Covid-19 and mask wearing to be a scientific fact, not a political issue, require mask wearing and highly encourage getting vaccinated.
+We do consider Covid-19 and mask wearing to be a scientific fact, not a political issue, require mask wearing as needed based on Covid protocols in the state of Maine and highly encourage getting vaccinated.